11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 Canon 24-105mm F4: (Best Selling lens for wedding photography Canon)

-My thoughts on it, I’ll tell you some of the specs and some of the downsides of this, but let me tell you why this is probably one of the most popular wedding lens event lenses on the market.
+My thoughts on it: I’ll tell you some of the specs and downsides of this, but let me tell you why this is probably one of the most popular wedding lens event lenses on the market.

-This is actually pretty much one of the top-selling because it’s a very versatile range for what it is, and it’s just an F4 is a pretty decent range for whatever you need to do in most situations.
+This is pretty much one of the top-selling because it’s a very versatile range for what it is, and it’s just an F4, which is a pretty decent range for whatever you need to do in most situations.

-Now in low light or if you need a little bit more bokeh or compression, of course, 2.8 would be a little bit better, but for f4, It’s not that bad, especially for 999 bucks, not bad.
+Now, in low light or if you need a bit more bokeh or compression, of course, 2.8 would be a little bit better, but for f4, It’s not that bad, especially for 999 bucks.

-Some of the cool things are that it does have a range of F4 to F 22, so you get that great depth.
+Some cool things are that it has a range of F4 to F22, so you get that great depth.

 It has 3 aspherical elements, which are fantastic as well that are also weather sealed.

-This does have optical image stabilization built onto the lens with an ultrasonic motor.
+This optical image stabilization is built into the lens with an ultrasonic motor.

 The bokeh on this thing is phenomenal.

-And that’s because it has 8 blades in and 13 groups that you do get decent bokeh, and you can see, blurs out the background very well.
+And that’s because it has 8 blades in and 13 groups that you get decent bokeh, and you can see blurs out the background very well.

-There are 2 or 3 major drawbacks that I will say about this lens since we got through mainly all the important stuff.
+There are 2 or 3 major drawbacks that I will say about this lens since we got through mainly all the essential stuff.

-One of my main gripes about the 24 to 105 is that it does have a little bit of lens creep, so just be careful of that and maybe have a little bit of lens hood around it so that way you can protect it.
+One of my main gripes about the 24 to 105 is that it has a little bit of lens creep, so just be careful of that and maybe have a bit of lens hood around it to protect it.

 But besides that, the autofocusing is a little bit slow and clunky.